-In order to identify repeat offenders, a French police officer named Alphonse Bertillon introduced a system of person identification based on a set of anthropometric measurements [8].
-Additionally, he utilized multiple descriptive attributes such as eye color, scars, and marks (referred to as soft biometrics in contemporary literature) in order to recognize an individual (see Fig. 4).
+In order to identify repeat offenders, a French police officer named Alphonse Bertillon introduced a system of person identification based on a set of anthropometric measurements (Bertillon, 1896).
+Additionally, he utilized multiple descriptive attributes such as eye color, scars and marks (referred to as soft biometrics in contemporary literature) in order to recognize an individual (see Figure 4).
 But the Bertillon system lacked automation, was cumbersome to administer uniformly (making it prone to error), and could not guarantee variations across individuals.
 Therefore, it was quickly abandoned in favor of a simpler and more accurate approach involving manual comparison of human fingerprints.
-This was made possible by the pioneering works of Henry Faulds, William Herschel, and Sir Francis Galton, who established the uniqueness of certain features in a fingerprint ridge pattern such as minutia points [28].
+This was made possible by the pioneering works of Henry Faulds, William Herschel, and Sir Francis Galton, who established the uniqueness of certain features in a fingerprint ridge pattern such as minutia points (Galton, 1892).

 3.1.
-Historical developments in fingerprint recognition

-"Perhaps the most beautiful and characteristic of all superficial marks (on human body) are the small furrows with the intervening ridges and their pores that are disposed in a singularly complex yet even order on the under surfaces of the hands and feet."

--Sir Francis Galton, Nature, June 28, 1888
+Historical Developments in Fingerprint Recognition "Perhaps the most beautiful and characteristic of all superficial marks (on human body) are the small furrows with the intervening ridges and their pores that are disposed in a singularly complex yet even order on the under surfaces of the hands and feet." -Sir Francis Galton, Nature, June 28, 1888

-Traditionally, fingerprint images have been broadly classified into three categories, namely, (i) rolled/full, (ii) plain/flat, and (iii) latent (see Fig. 5).
+Traditionally, fingerprint images have been broadly classified into three categories, namely, (i) rolled/full, (ii) plain/flat and (iii) latent (see Figure 5).
 Typically, rolled and plain fingerprint images obtained using live-scan fingerprint sensors are of good quality (especially if the user is cooperative).
 In contrast, latent fingerprints are lifted from surfaces of objects that are inadvertently touched or handled by a person through a variety of means ranging from simply photographing the print to more complex dusting or chemical processing.
-While forensic applications typically require latentto-rolled print comparison, most of the other applications involve comparisons between plain/rolled prints [51].
+While forensic applications typically require latent-to-rolled print comparison, most of the other applications involve comparisons between plain/rolled prints (Maltoni et al., 2009).